Immunotherapy Cancer Treatments in Brevard County

-Our team at Cancer Care Centers of Brevard, along with more than 1,400 physicians in The US Oncology Network, are focused on joining together to shape the future of cancer care.
+Our team at Cancer Care Centers of Brevard participates in clinical trials through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research, and is focused on joining together to shape the future of cancer care.
 We believe that we can have the greatest impact by bringing the most advanced care to patients in community-based practices, near where patients live and have support systems.
 This includes offering immunotherapy treatments which are receiving FDA approval and are an important focus for many of the clinical trials now opening for patients.

 What is Immunotherapy